 Perhaps the most interesting of the film’s theatrical set pieces is Astaire’s signature dance number, and the film’s title song, “Top Hat, White Tie, and Tails”.
 The booming crack of the tap routine is obviously the aural focal point of every dance scene in the film, but the choreography of the film’s titular song takes that focus and highlights it further by building a scene around the clamorous clapping of Astaire’s metal-plated shoes.
 Halfway through the number, a score of dapper dancers march up behind Astaire on stage, who then raises his cane at each man in the line and smacks the back of his heel on the ground, producing a loud, staccato snap not too dissimilar from the sound of a gunshot.
 Each man recoils along with the gesture, imitating a gangster-style massacre one might see from one of the equally popular Warner Bros. pictures at the time.
 One by one, he mimics an assassination of each dancer, finishing them off with a fluttering of his feet that emulates the sounds of a machine gun.
 What this is, effectively, is an on-screen application of foley sound effects, a practice which typically demands meticulous post-production work to emphasize the sounds we often take for granted in a film.
 Sound effects are prominent throughout the entirety of Top Hat, including not only the stormy sounds of the previous song number, but also small comedic moments, like the smack of the ceiling tile hitting the floor from the film’s first number, or the dizzying slap Rogers supplies Astaire after first confusing him for a married man.
 The emphatic tap routine of “Top Hat, White Tie, and Tails” showcases the creative importance of sound in tandem with the inherent musical quality afforded by the medium.
 While the average musical of the 1930s is content to whistle its tune and leave it at that, Top Hat refines its tonal talents in synchronization with its progressive approach to sound design.

 Astaire’s career was one of unparalleled talents, filled with countless incredible dance sequences that remain iconic and influential.
-Though musicals were abundant all throughout the first decade of sound films, none quite hold up as well as any of the Astaire and Rogers films.
+Though musicals were abundant all throughout the first decade of sound films, none quite hold up as well as the best of the Astaire and Rogers films.
 Some have fallen by the wayside due to their focus on musical spectacle instead of enduring characters and storylines, others fall victim to the technical limitations of the hulking and rudimentary new technologies.
 Astaire, Rogers, and Top Hat all came along at the right time to capitalize on the boom of dazzling Hollywood musicals, bringing with them considerable pedigree and talent the likes of which remain unchallenged and without equal.
 But the film is clearly more than the sum of its parts, intertwining the talents of its stars and legendary composer into the fabric of the music itself.
 The iconic works of these early musicals gave credence to the talking picture through marvelous displays of singing and dancing, but Top Hat remains singular in its incredible display of the medium from all fronts.
 Not just singing and dancing, but the idea of sound itself, is demonstrated to be the crucial facet of filmmaking it is throughout this musical masterpiece.